 The campaign against al-Obeidi also took root on Twitter.
 One user encouraged his followers: “Iraqis, expose the traitors and expel them, just as Khaled al-Obeidi of Mosul was exposed.”
 Another user called him a “traitor” and an “unspeakable lowlife like Israeli Prime Minister Benjamin Netanyahu.”
 Yet another demanded that Al-Obeidi be executed and this demand was repeated in other tweets, which accused him of supporting ISIS and leading a campaign of lies, in cooperation with the prime minister.Similarly, users criticized the helplessness of al-Obeidi at al-Tharthar, particularly the fact that he did not send a response force to save the Iraqi soldiers.

-The massacre of Iraqi soldiers by ISIS forces at al-Tharthar provided an ideal opportunity for the Shiite opposition to attack Sunni Minister of Defense Khaled al-Obeidi and cast doubt on his loyalty to Iraq.
+The massacre of Iraqi soldiers by ISIS forces at al-Tharthar provided an ideal opportunity for the Shi'i opposition to attack Sunni Minister of Defense Khaled al-Obeidi and cast doubt on his loyalty to Iraq.
 These attacks augmented the already wide-spread campaign to undermine the strategy of the Iraqi government against ISIS and reinforce the standing of the Shiite militias, both those supported by Iran and others.
-Currently, this campaign is mostly limited to SNS but it seems to be gaining momentum, particularly after ISIS took control of Ramadi in mid-May.
-In any case, the furor on SNS is very indicative of the internal political discourse in Iraq and reveals the deep rift between Sunnis and Shiites.
+Currently, this campaign is mostly limited to social media but it seems to be gaining momentum, particularly after ISIS took control of Ramadi in mid-May.
+In any case, the online furor is very indicative of the internal political discourse in Iraq and reveals the deep rift between Sunnis and Shi'a.